 directly to the subject property itself.
 Instead, adjustments are calculated

-for each comparable property based on the differences in their characteristics
+for each comparable property based on the differences in its characteristics

 compared to the subject property.
 These adjustments are then applied to the